OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 # Pre-deployment operations and calibrations

 ## Storage and cleaning
-Optode foils typically drift more while in storage than while in use, the reasons for this are thought to be due to exposure to UV radiation and dry air [@Bittig2018] and (Aanderaa).
+Optode foils typically drift more while in storage than while in use, the reasons for this are thought to be due to exposure to UV radiation and dry air [@Bittig2018], Presens XXXX and (Aanderaa).
 We recommend that all optodes should be stored away from the light (especially fluorescent lights), keep the foil humid and use the plastic caps provided with the sensor.
 Two-point calibration prior to deployment is always recommended.
 Sensors should be cleaned before storage and stored with black caps on including some tap water, or with a piece of wet cotton taped against the foil.
 If sensors are stored dry the foil will dry out which could lead to 1-2 % lower readings.